wwrena/mangalib-phone-implementation/README.md

 Implemented things:

--   Searching by title name (from MangaLib)
+-   Searching for manga, users (from MangaLib)
 -   Viewing basic information such as name, chapter count, who translated
 -   Reading chapters (performance is poor)
 -   Alert when no images was found on chapter